NateChoe1/zip-bomb/README.md

 create by hand.

-A couple of weeks after the development of IED, I decided to come back and create an "infinitely large" zip bomb as a [quine](https://honno.dev/gzip-quine/).
+A couple of weeks after the development of IED, I decided to come back and create an "infinitely large" zlib bomb as a [quine](https://honno.dev/gzip-quine/).
 That is stored in `./quine`.

 ## Tools